 Your product photos are capturing people’s attention and sticking with potential buyers for days, whether you’re optimizing them or not.

-Don’t fall into the set it and forget it trap.
-Your product photos are a high impact sales tool and they’re affecting your bottom line, so pay attention to them long after they’ve been shot and selected.
+Don’t fall into the “set it and forget it” trap when you test product images.
+Your product photos are a high-impact sales tool and they’re affecting your bottom line, so pay attention to them long after they’ve been shot and selected.

 Your visitors will.